 When I am surfing the net looking for one thing, I always have my radar up for other interesting facts, key search words, images, thoughts, etc. for clients.
 However, since I usually don’t have time to pursue everything I come across while looking for something specific, I keep named ‘Sheets’ within in my main Excel Spreadsheet for various links that I can copy and place and pursue later as a resource, idea, etc. If the title is not self-evident from the link itself, I simply take the time to name the link and move on.
 This practice makes coming up with content so much easier later on, especially if you group the links and copy.

 Make sure you have lots of Social Media buttons to click on.
 Whether it is on a website, blog, Facebook, Twitter, Pinterest, LinkedIn, or any of the many social media outlets, make sure the graphic icon buttons are renamed, actively linked clearly placed on all your versions of social media, and pointing to the best possible link.
 Then once the person opens that link, have more linked images, copy, or icons that keep pointing to more of your network of info.

 I also keep a number of blogs in progress at one time, since I often just type out the name of a title so I don’t forget the subject line.
 I then have somewhere to insert images or jot down thoughts that cross my mind on the subject.

-Try and always develop a square simple, easy to read version of your logo, no matter what your other versions of your logo look like.
-Facebook, Google+ and other social media sites often require a square that may be cut down to a circle, so keep your critical design or type within the round shape.
+Try and always develop a square simple, easy to read version of your logo, no matter what your other format in which your logo appears.
+Facebook and other social media sites often require a square that may be cut down to a circle, so keep your critical design or type within the round shape.
 Much care should be taken with this image.
-You may also wish to have to design a Favicon that is recognized beside your website online, keeping in mind that it is too small for more than an emblem, initials or simple image to be read properly.
+You may also wish to have to design a Favicon that is recognized beside your website online, keeping in mind that it is too small for more than an emblem, initials, or simple image to be read properly.